gabeBactol/gabebactol.github.io/README.md

 # gabebactol.github.io

-Uh, hello my name is Gabriel Bactol.
+Uh, hello my name is Gabriel Bactol, and this is my Resume.

+Email: gabrielbactol109@gmail.com